anotheruiguy/git-for-everyone/fork/README.md

-# Form a repo on Github
+# Fork a repo on Github

 more to come